-- Ask teacher candidates to read "The Successful Middle School: This We Believe" prior to class and have a copy of the text readily available during class. - Divide teacher candidates into groups (of four people or fewer).
-Assign each group one of three categories (see p.
-9, "The Successful Middle School: This We Believe.") - · Culture and community - · Curriculum, instruction and assessment - · Leadership and organization - Have each teacher candidate create a Successful Middle School Characteristics Table (see Table 3). - Tell teacher candidates they will watch the film in its entirety in one sitting or by sections (depending on allocated time).
-Ask them to look for examples of each characteristic of their assigned category, write down all examples they find, and note the time/place in the film the example occurs.
+- Have teachers read The Successful Middle School: This We Believe prior to engaging in this activity. - Divide teachers into groups (of four people or fewer).
+Assign each group one of three categories (see page 9, The Successful Middle School: This We Believe). - Culture and community - · Curriculum, instruction, and assessment - · Leadership and organization - Have each teacher create a Successful Middle School Characteristics Table (see Table 3). - Tell teachers that they will watch the film in its entirety in one sitting or by sections (depending on allocated time).
+Ask them to look for examples of each characteristic of their assigned category.
+They should write down all examples they find, noting the time/place in the film the example occurs.